qwertie/ecsharp/lllpg/lllpg-part-1.md

 * The lexer mode expects a method called `MatchRange()` to exist (and both modes expect a series of `Match()` methods for matching particular characters or tokens).
 This method's job is to test whether the input character matches the specified range, and to emit an error message if not.
 On mismatch, you can throw an exception, print a message, or whatever suits you.
 On success,  `MatchRange()` should return the consumed character so that you can store it in a variable if you want.
 * The `+` operator means "one or more of these". `Digit+` is exactly equivalent to `Digit Digit*`; the `*` means "zero or more of these", and the `*` operator is translated into a for-loop, as you can see in the output (as you probably know, `for (;;)` means "loop indefinitely"; it's equivalent to `while (true)`.)
 * This example also demonstrates the main characteristic of LL(k) parsers: prediction.
 The `if (la0 >= '0' && la0 <= '9')` statement is performing a task called "prediction", which means, it is deciding which branch to take (`Digit`? or exit the loop?).
 It must reach across rules to do this: each rule requires an analysis of every other rule it calls, in addition to analysis inside the rule itself.
 In this case, `Integer` must be intimately familiar with the contents of `Digit`.
 Which is kind of romantic, when you think about it.
-* The body of the rule is enclosed in `@[...];`.
-Why not braces, or parenthesis?
+* The body of the rule is enclosed in `@{...};`.
+Why not just braces or something else?
 Because LLLPG is embedded inside another programming language, and it cannot change the syntax of the host language.
-The construct "`public rule Foo @[...];`" is actually parsed by EC# as a property declaration, except with `@[...]` instead of the usual `{...}`.
-The `@[...]` is something called a **token literal**, which is a list of tokens (actually a _tree_, which matches pairs of `( ) { } [ ]`).
+The construct "`public rule Foo @{...};`" is actually parsed by EC# as a property declaration, except with `@{...}` instead of the usual `{...}`.
+The `@{...}` is something called a **token literal**, which is a list of tokens (actually a _tree_, which matches pairs of `( ) { } [ ]`).
 The EC# (or LES) parser gathers up all the tokens and stores them for later.
 After the entire source file is parsed, the macro processor gives LLLPG a chance to receive the token tree and transform it into something else.
 LLLPG it runs its _own independent parser_ to process the token tree.
 Finally, it replaces the `LLLPG` block with normal C# code that it generated.
 I'll explain this in more detail later.

 ## Another example